Aditya9056/simple-coin/README.md

 # This is a BlockChain Demo

-## This is a Minimum BlockChain 👉 'Portala Coin'
+## This is a Minimum BlockChain 👉 'Simple Coin'

 ## Usage